 At the same concert Baritone Chorister David Gould was presented with a certificate and gold lapel badge to commemorate his fifty years of continuous service to the choir.

-In January 2020 we have learned that long standing top tenors Granville Sherborne and Brian Press can no longer serve the choir due to ill health, Brian has also moved to Bridgend.
+In January 2020 we have learned that long standing top tenors Granville Sherborn and Brian Press can no longer serve the choir due to ill health, Brian has also moved to Bridgend.
 Both served the choir for well over 30 years and will be greatly missed.